 Other Balance Transfer Offers to Consider

-The Chase Slate® card is at the top of almost any list of best balance transfer cards because it doesn’t charge a fee for balance transfers during the first 60 days of account opening.
+The Chase Slate® card is at the top of almost any list of best balance transfer cards because it doesn’t charge a fee for balance transfers during the first 60 days of account opening (5% with a minimum of $5, after).
 However, there are some other balance transfer offers to consider that do charge a balance transfer fee.
 It’s up to you to weigh the pros and cons and decide if it is worth it.

-One card that comes with an excellent balance transfer offer is the Discover it® Cashback Match™.
-This card is a popular option because it comes with an introductory 0% APR period available on purchases and balance transfers – at 14 months.
+One card that comes with an excellent balance transfer offer is the Discover it® Cash Back.
+This card is a popular option because it comes with an introductory 0% APR period available on purchases and balance transfers – at 14 months (then ongoing 13.99% – 24.99% Variable APR).
 If you have a big balance to pay off, having that time to pay down your debt could truly benefit you.

-Another perk – the Discover it® card offers a rewards program that makes it easy to earn 1% cash back on all purchases and up to 5% cash back on categories that rotate every quarter.
+Another perk – the Discover it® Cash Back card offers a rewards program that makes it easy to earn 1% unlimited cash back automatically on all purchases and up to 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum each time you activate.
 Here are some additional details:

 A third option is the always popular Chase Freedom® card.
 Not only is this card considered one of the best no annual fee credit cards out there, it’s also touted for its excellent rewards program.
 Offering a sign-up bonus and a 0% introductory APR on purchases and balance transfers for 15 months doesn’t hurt either.